beauhobba/NRL-Data/README.md

-# NRL Machine Learning Models and Data Scraper
+# NRL Machine Learning Models, Data Analytics and Data Scraper

+This library is still a Work-In-Progress.
+Feel free to help out by adding to the repository.
 ## Description
 This project is a webscraper for NRL data, and provides a TensorFlow machine learning model for NRL related predictions.